Jmeyering/hal-explorer/README.md

 To use the exploration feature of the library we need to think about our responses and their included `_links` as objects and relationships.

 Fetching, Creating, Updating, and Deleting are the primary actions to perform on a related object.
-HalExplorer exposes this functionality with the `getRelation`, `createRelation`, `updateRelation`, and `deleteRelation` methods.
+HalExplorer exposes this functionality with the `getRelation`, `createRelation`, `updateRelation`, `patchUpdateRelation` and `deleteRelation` methods.

-As expected, these methods map to `GET`, `POST`, `PUT`, and `DELETE` HTTP methods.
+As expected, these methods map to the `GET`, `POST`, `PUT`, `PATCH` and `DELETE` HTTP verbs.

 ```php
 $explorer->createRelation($object, "association");